nils-mathieu/piscine-rust/module-02.md

     i32::cmp
 ```

 Create an `enum` that represents the sign of a number.
-That type should be named `Sign` and should
+That type must be named `Sign` and must
 be able to represent three separate states: one for when the value is zero, one for when the value
 is negative, and one for when the value is positive.